vittoriomussin/Computational-Linguistics-II-Project/README.md

 1. Automatic annotation of a textual corpus
 2. Manual review of automatic annotation
 3. Verification of agreement between two manual reviewers
-4. Use of the manually reviewed corpus for the validation of automatic analysis using 2 UDPipe models (ISDT & POSTwita) trained on two different varieties of the Italian language
+4. Use of the manually reviewed corpus for the validation of automatic analysis using 2 UDPipe models (ISDT & PoSTWITA) trained on two different varieties of the Italian language